-The Common Ground 2013 professional development event will take place April 22-24, 2013 at the Baltimore Convention Center, Baltimore, Maryland.
-Over 150 sessions will be offered and more than 125 exhibitors will be on site.
+The Common Ground 2014 professional development event will take place May 1-2, 2014 with a planed preconference workshop on April 30, 2014 at the Ocean City Convention Center, Ocean City, Maryland.
+Over 120 sessions will be offered and more than 125 exhibitors will be on site.

-Request for Proposals opened on line September 6, 2012.
+Request for Proposals is now open on line along with registration information.
 Showcase the "Best Practices" around our state by submitting a proposal to present.
-Early Bird registration is now open.
-For more information about presenting and registering, please go to www.regonline.com/commonground2013MD.

 Date and LocationThe conference will be held at the Baltimore Convention Center, Baltimore, Maryland.

 It will be held on Sunday, April 21st through Tuesday, April 23rd, 2013.